-Non-Narrated Transit (Shuttle) Buses
+Non-Narrated Transit Buses

-Shuttle buses are not narrated.
+These buses are not narrated.
 They make all the same bathroom and wildlife-viewing stops as a tour bus.

-However, not every shuttle bus travels the entirety of the park road.
+However, not every transit bus travels the entirety of the park road.
 Up to 25 buses travel the road each day, and most of them turn around at a destination before Kantishna.
 Before your trip, you must decide between:

 Scenes from the Denali Park Road